frc1511/frc1511.github.io/cpp_stuff/classes/index.md

 #include "DerivedClass.h"

 void DerivedClass::myDerivedFunction() {
+  /**
+   * OK: "myPublicFunction" is a public member of the base class.
+   */
+  myPublicFunction();

+  /**
-  myPublicFunction(); // OK: "myPublicFunction" is a public member of the base class. myProtectedFunction(); // OK: "myProtectedFunction" is a protected member of the base class, but can be accessed by the derived class as a public member. myPrivateFunction(); // ERROR: "myPrivateFunction" is a private member of the base class, so it cannot be accessed by the derived class.
+   * OK: "myProtectedFunction" is a protected member of the base class,
+   * but can be accessed by the derived class as a public member.
+   */
+  myProtectedFunction();

+  /**
+   * ERROR: "myPrivateFunction" is a private member of the base class,
+   * so it cannot be accessed by the derived class.
+   */
+  myPrivateFunction();
 }
 {% endhighlight %}